 The latter is the ostensible subject of this post, but to be frank, there isn’t much to say about it.
 “Everybody Dance” is little more than a bludgeoning three-chord keyboard and bass riff, interspersed with Prince’s shouted exhortations, “Everybody, everybody, everybody dance” (later, “Everybody, everybody say yeah” and, “Everybody, everybody scream”).
 Toward the end, Dez, Prince, and André trade solos.
 The performance is energetic and was no doubt thrilling live, but it doesn’t exactly translate to a muddy audience recording 36 years later.
 Biographer Matt Thorne has likened “Everybody Dance” to “the extended robotic improvisations [Prince] would later favor in rehearsal” (Thorne 2016).
 It certainly does bear a resemblance to some of those, but is less interesting than most; there’s little wonder that, by the end of the tour, a new song called “Jack U Off” had replaced “Everybody Dance” in the setlist.

 There is, however, plenty to praise about the Sam’s performance in general, which makes up for whatever uniqueness its setlist might lack with the sheer energy coming from both sides of the stage.
 Prince, Dez, André, Lisa, Dr. Fink, and Bobby Z are all on fire; even more impressively, so is the audience.
 They bellow along with the chorus of “Do It All Night”; they scream like Beatlemaniacs at the slightest provocation; they start up the “fight your own damn war” chant from “Partyup,” in the middle of “Head.”
 “It was just a phenomenal show,” recalled Kevin Cole, at that time the club’s house DJ.
 “I knew from the second I saw him that I was seeing something magical and something special.
 This was really the first time, I think, Prince had found his audience in Minneapolis… He came out and just blew everybody away.
 And what was cool, was not only that, but I think he was blown away too.
-You could see on his face and as he was playing, in the confidence, that he was also being fueled by this love and acceptance that he was feeling from the audience” (Renzetti 2016).
-On the recording currently circulating, Prince can be heard teasing the crowd, “We’re gonna play all night, how ’bout that?”
+You could see on his face and as he was playing, in the confidence, that he was also being fueled by this love and acceptance that he was feeling from the audience” (Renzetti 2016 “Prince’s First”).
+On the circulating recording, Prince can be heard teasing the crowd, “We’re gonna play all night, how ’bout that?”
 Their jubilant response says it all.

 Like the Ritz date from the previous December, the Rolling Stone coverage, and the appearance on SNL, Prince’s debut at Sam’s marked a watershed moment in his crossover from R&B wiz kid to New Wave rocker.
 Certainly, it was the beginning of a long relationship with the club, which would be rechristened as First Avenue at the end of the year.
 Prince made a habit of testing out his new material at the venue, using it as a public rehearsal space for the Controversy, Parade, and Sign “O” the Times tours; his one-off performances there were also the stuff of legend, most notably the August 3, 1983 benefit concert that provided much of the second half of Purple Rain.
 And of course, there was the club’s prominent presence in the Purple Rain movie, which cemented it permanently in Prince’s mythology and made the venue and the artist inextricably intertwined.
 On that Monday night in March 1981, the days of Prince starring in a major motion picture were still almost unfathomably far away; but it’s reasonable to say that the seeds for his crossover had already been planted.
 Prince was about to leave the R&B “ghetto” for good.